-A tax-related surcharge of 3.75% applied to the total regulated and unregulated charges (including usage and non-usage charges) after the application of applicable discounts and credits to recover the property tax that it pays to state and local jurisdictions and its underlying carrier partners.
+A tax-related surcharge of 3.75% to recover the property tax that it pays to state and local jurisdictions and its underlying carrier partners.
 Federal Universal Service Fund (FUSF) and other taxes, fees and surcharges may apply to the surcharge.

 UNIVERSAL COST RECOVERY MECHANISM

-A tax related surcharge equal to 1.90% of all applicable charges appearing on a customer's invoice will apply to interstate and international telecommunications services subject to direct regulation by the Federal Communications Commission as well as to Interconnected VoIP service charges treated as interstate under FCC rules.
-This charge is imposed to recover amounts incurred by the company for regulatory fees and expenses such as FCC regulatory fees, and North American Numbering Plan administration, various State Public Utilities Commission (PUC) fees, various state business licenses, and various state annual regulatory fees.
+A surcharge equal to 1.90% related to telecommunications services subject to direct regulation by the Federal Communications Commission as well as to Interconnected VoIP service charges under FCC rules.
+This charge is imposed to recover amounts incurred by the company for regulatory fees and expenses including but not limited to FCC regulatory fees, and North American Numbering Plan administration, various State Public Utilities Commission (PUC) fees, various state business licenses, and various state annual regulatory fees.
 Federal Universal Service Fund (FUSF) and other taxes, fees and surcharges may apply to the fee.

 ADMINISTRATIVE EXPENSE FEE

-A tax related fee equal to 0.95% of all applicable charges appearing on a customer's invoice will apply to interstate and international telecommunications services subject to direct regulation by the Federal Communications Commission as well as to Interconnected VoIP service charges treated as interstate under FCC rules.
+A tax related fee equal to 0.95% related to to interstate and international telecommunications services subject to direct regulation by the Federal Communications Commission as well as to Interconnected VoIP service charges treated as interstate under FCC rules.
 This charge is imposed to recover a portion of internal costs and expenses incurred by WCS to implement, administer, and comply with federal and state regulations and programs.
 Customer is not required to pay the Administrative Expense Fee if it demonstrates to WCS’s reasonable satisfaction that it meets the requirements to be exempt from the Federal Universal Service Fund surcharge as previously described under FUSF section above.
 Federal Universal Service Fund (FUSF) and other taxes, fees and surcharges may apply to the fee.

 FRANCHISE COST RECOVERY FEES